 - Clothing is the single most effective form of sun protection for the body, so send kids to school in densely woven and bright- or dark-colored fabrics, which offer the best defense.
 The more skin you cover, the better, so choose long sleeves and long pants whenever possible.

 - Send children to school with a wide-brimmed hat and UV-blocking sunglasses, to protect their face, neck and eyes.
 If they won’t wear a wide-brimmed hat, a baseball cap is better than nothing.

 - Make sunscreen part of the morning routine: At least 30 minutes before children go outside, parents should apply a broad spectrum (UVA/UVB) sunscreen with an SPF 30 or higher to their skin.
 Older children should learn to apply sunscreen themselves and make it a routine habit.
 To remain effective, sunscreen should be reapplied every two hours or immediately after swimming or sweating.
 At a minimum, remind children to reapply sunscreen before after school sports and outdoor activities.

 - One ounce of sunscreen (about the size of a golf ball) should be applied to the entire body.
 Remind children to cover those easy to miss spots, such as the back of ears and neck, as well as the tops of the feet and hands.

-Many schools don’t allow students to use sunscreen or wear a hat outdoors during the school day without written permission from a physician.
-The Skin Cancer Foundation has created a sun protection form that parents and doctors can sign, allowing students to bring these items to school, apply and use as needed.
+There’s a chance your child’s school does not allow students to use sunscreen or wear a hat outdoors during the school day without written permission from a physician.
+If that is the case, The Skin Cancer Foundation has created a sun protection permission form that parents and doctors can sign, allowing students to bring these items to school, apply and use as needed.
 The form is available at www.skincancer.org/schoolnote.